malcolmocean/owaat/README.md

 - `OPENROUTER_API_KEY` (required) - Your API key for accessing the models
 - `THE_END=1` (optional) - Enable models to end the story with "THE END." when they think it has reached a natural conclusion
 - `INITIAL_TEXT="Once upon a time"` (optional) - Provide the initial text to start the story
+- `VERBOSE=1` (optional) - Output the full prompt sent to each model and their raw responses

 ## Features